dojo/widget-core/README.md

 The following example sets a default loading indicator widget, but passes `true` when getting the widget from the `registry`.
 This allows a consumer to register an overriding loading indicator in the `baseRegistry`.

+The Registry will automatically detect and handle widget constructors as default exports for imported esModules for you.

 ```ts
 class MyWidget extends WidgetBase {
     constructor() {